Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 2. You need a **Visual Studio Team Services Account** and <a href="http://bit.ly/2gBL4r4">Personal Access Token</a>

-3. You need a **SonarQube** server

 ## Setting up the VSTS project

-1. Use <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account.
+1. Use <a href="http://bit.ly/2AWznna" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account.

    ![](images/vstsdemogen.png)